VisualFP/docs/SA/design_concept/content/design/design_iteration_1_criteria.typ

 = Design Evaluation Criteria <design-evaluation-criteria>

-Unfortunately, it isn't possible to objectively compare 'how good' a design is objectively.
+Unfortunately, it isn't possible to compare 'how good' a design is objectively.
 Thus, the design evaluation process is based on selected code scenarios and a non-quantitative questionnaire to evaluate their visual representation.